Why Healthcare Advocacy Is Important

 Government Patient Advocates

 Government patient advocates work within state health systems.
 They access services from Medicaid and Medicare.
 They also handle some of the same case management support offered by direct case managers.
+They may also work in county health departments, where they play a crucial role in public health advocacy.

 Empower Patients Through Healthcare Advocacy